Yellow Chili's

 Instructions

-• In a wide bottom pan, bring water to a boil and add ¼ tsp of salt and sugar, ginger, garlic, green chilies, fenugreek leaves, and spinach leaves
+• In a large pan, heat water and add a pinch of salt and sugar to enhance flavor and keep the greens vibrant.
+Add the ginger, garlic, green chilies, fenugreek, and spinach leaves to the boiling water.

 Spinach and fenugreek leaves blanching in water.